SendiAp/Remaining/README.md

-## Which side of the chicken has more feathers?
-The outside.
+## Why did the opera singer go sailing?
+They wanted to hit the high Cs.